 After six adjustments, taking her off all cow’s milk products, and putting her on raw goat’s milk, I was able to take her off all medication, and she began to thrive.

 As soon as the baby was better, I felt again that I ought to be doing more toward getting us on stable financial footing to sell the house and move to Montana.
 I was seeing hypnotherapy clients through contacts Sandra made for me.
 At this point, she was a supervisor of a large state agency that managed cases where people had been extremely traumatized and the state was paying for treatment.
-Many of my clients cane to me through Sandra when standard psychotherapy had not proved effective.
+Many of my clients came to me through Sandra when standard psychotherapy had not proved effective.
 I fully realized the risks I was taking in agreeing to talk to these people.
 Sandra had consulted with the legal expert in her office and advised me to obtain religious ordination, have legal release drawn up for each client to sign, and to accept donations rather than charging a set “fee”.

 I told Sandra I felt like a fraud being “ordained” by mail, but she was so certain that what I was doing was a necessary service that she always found ways to talk me out of my objections.
 Sandra, herself, had many inner conflicts about the Catholicism of her background.
 I think that my work, which I always discussed with her, was her way of getting questions answered that plagued her as much as they did me.
 Of course, her interest and overt activity had to be kept secret from her family and co-workers.